Common-Games/Dont-be-a-Cunt/readme.txt

-Don't Be a Jerk: The Open Source Software License.
+Common Games - Don't Be a Jerk License: The Open Source Software License.
 Last Update: June 12th, 2019

 This software is free and open source.